 Integrative palliative care:

 The use of complementary and integrative medical approaches in palliative care is well-supported in the field, with training programs and academies including training and education on integrative modalities such as meditation, acupuncture, and use of phytomedicines and supplements for palliation.
-Palliative care specialists are skilled in pain and symptom management, advanced care planning; goals of care discussions, end-of-life care; and POLST (Physicians Orders for Life Sustaining Treatment) form completion.
-We provide this integrative medical care with coordinated in-house co-management of patients with a palliative medicine specialist alongside a naturopathic medicine physician.
+Palliative care specialists are skilled in pain and symptom management, advanced care planning; goals of care discussions, end-of-life care; and POLST (Physicians Orders for Life Sustaining Treatment) and DWD (Death with Dignity) form completion.
+We provide this integrative medical care with coordinated in-house co-management of patients with a palliative medicine specialist alongside a naturopathic medicine physician and mental health specialists.